Table of Contents

 As of today, cryptocurrency is a trend, but it is also a topic for debate.
 The potentiality of cryptocurrencies is obvious, but you should take caution before engaging in crypto-based businesses.

-Below are highlights of what we have discussed with regard to How to use an offshore company for cryptocurrency:
+Below are highlights of what we have discussed about How to use an offshore company for cryptocurrency:

-International Business Company (IBC), Limited Liability Company (LLC), and International Trust are popular vehicles for cryptocurrency traders when moving offshore.
+- International Business Companies (IBC), Limited Liability Companies (LLC), and International Trust are popular vehicles for cryptocurrency traders when moving offshore.